TaWald/InstanceNrrd/README.md

-# Simple Instance
+# ToInstance
-This is a small repo to convert your 3D semantic instance segmentations into instance masks.
+This is a small repo to convert your 3D semantic instance segmentations into instance masks through connected component analysis.
+It is meant to be used in conjunction with `nneval` which will be available soon.
 You pass a path to an image or dir containing images `<some_path>/<some_semantic_seg_file_id>.nii.gz` and it creates instances outputting each file into two new files:
 - `<some_path>/<some_semantic_seg_file_id>_sem.nii.gz` - The same semantic segmentation map (What it got as input)